A long introduction

 - Current average monthly salary of a C++ developer in Vietnam stands at around $1400 by this report, while Numbeo reports cost of livings in Vietnam as per month is 41 mil VND, or $1600.
 Crazy isn't it?

-Of course, there are other aspects of achieving career goals one should not forgo such as time with family, work environment, social contributions, character growth, benefit packages etc. But let just say my career path goal is only about getting the highest income as pass as possible.
-And I think many of my colleagues share the same rush with me as well - it is a race to get into competitive career and get enough salary before things could get too expensive.
+Of course, there are other aspects of achieving career goals one should not forgo such as time with family, work environment, social contributions, character growth, benefit packages, etc. But let's just say my career path goal is only about getting the highest income as fast as possible.
+And I think many of my colleagues share the same rush like me as well — it is a race to get into a competitive career and get enough salary before things could get too expensive.

 Rapid switching companies is ok, but only after learning rapidly...